pimcore/pimcore/doc/Development_Documentation/10_Extending_Pimcore/01_Add_Your_Own_Dependencies_and_Packages.md

 ```

 ## Version Checking
-To aviod compatibility problems with plugins or custom components, that are compatible with a special Pimcore version only, Pimcore
+To avoid compatibility problems with plugins or custom components, that are compatible with a special Pimcore version only, Pimcore
 has following requirement `pimcore/core-version` that defines its current version:

 ```json